 3. Document Your System Clearly

 Create a clear and concise document that outlines the purpose of the leadership symbols, the specific symbols being used, and the roles and responsibilities they represent.
-Make this document easily accessible to all team members.
+Even so, make this document easily accessible to all team members.
 This ensures that everyone understands the system and how it works.

 This document should also include guidelines for using the leadership symbols, such as when they should be used, who is eligible to use them, and what to do if there are any questions or concerns.
 The clearer the documentation, the more effective your system will be.